-SOCIETY OF ANTIQUARIES OF SCOTLAND.
+SOCIETY OF ANTIQUARIES OF SCOTLAND

-INSTITUTED NOVEMBER 1780 AND INCORPORATED BY ROYAL CHARTER 6TH MAY 1783.
+INSTITUTED NOVEMBER 1780 AND INCORPORATED BY ROYAL CHARTER 6TH MAY 1783

-(Revised 1st December 1947 and 29th September 1950 and further amended on 11th October 1954 in terms of new Constitution.)
+(Revised 1st December 1947 and 29th September 1950 and further amended on 11th October 1954 in terms of new Constitution1)

 - 1. The purpose of this Society shall be the study of the Antiquities and History of Scotland, more especially by means of Archæological Research. - 2.
 The Society shall consist of Fellows, Honorary Fellows, Corresponding Members, and Lady Associates. - 3.
 Candidates for admission as Fellows must sign the Form of Application prescribed by the Council, and must be proposed by a Fellow and seconded by two members of the Council.
 Admission shall be by ballot. - 4.
 The Secretaries shall cause the names of the Candidates and of their Proposers to be inserted in the billet calling the Meeting at which they are to be balloted for.
 The Ballot may be taken for all the Candidates named in the billet at once; but if three or more black balls appear, the Chairman of the Meeting shall cause the Candidates to be balloted for singly.
 Any Candidate receiving less than two-thirds of the votes given shall not be admitted. - 5.
 Honorary Fellows shall consist of persons eminent in any branch of antiquarian study, who must be recommended by the Council, and balloted for in the same way as Fellows; they shall not be liable for any fees of admission or annual subscriptions.
 The number of Honorary Fellows shall not exceed twenty-five. - 6.
-Corresponding Members must be recommended by the Council and balloted for in the same way as Fellows, and they shall not be liable for any fees of admission or annual subscriptions.
+Corresponding members must be recommended by the Council and balloted for in the same way as Fellows, and they shall not be liable for any fees of admission or annual subscriptions. - 7.
+Ladies who have done valuable work in the field of Archæology may be admitted as Lady Associates.
+The number of Lady Associates shall not exceed twenty-five.
+They shall be proposed by the Council and balloted for in the same way as Fellows, and shall not be liable for any fees of admission or annual subscriptions.

-^{} The National Museum of Antiquities of Scotland Act, 1954, having relieved the Society of its responsibilities for the management of the Museum, it became necessary to amend the Constitution and Laws of the Society in certain respects.
+1 The National Museum of Antiquities of Scotland Act, 1954, having relieved the Society of its responsibilities for the management of the Museum, it became necessary to amend the Constitution and Laws of the Scoiety in certain respects.
 The Laws affected are Nos.
 13-15.
-Law 14 being deleted, subsequent Laws are renumbered,
+Law 14 being deleted, subsequent Laws are renumbered.